 Originating from Mexico, Chile, Argentina

-The tree derives its common name from the tea made from the bark, given to Captain Winter by Native Americans, during an expedition with Sir Francis Drake.
-He was suffering from an upset stomach and apparently was cured.
-His crew were given the peppery fragranced leaves, rich in vitamin C to combat scurvy.
+The tree derives its common name from the tea made from the bark, given to Captain Winter by Native Americans during an expedition with Sir Francis Drake.
+He was suffering from an upset stomach and was apparently cured.
+His crew were given the peppery fragranced leaves, rich in vitamin C, to combat scurvy.

 Height and spread after 3 – 4 years 1.8m x 1.5m